U.S. Navy Plan Emerald:

 1923.
 All three served in the Second World War,

 but their low speed relegated them to secondary

 For the next fiscal year’s ships, the

 a much greater increase in fighting power:

 massive 80,000-ton ships carrying fifteen

 18-inch guns and making 35 knots.
 The engineers

 even technically feasible, though they dutifully

-was that the giant battleship would be far
+made drawings.
+The giant battleship would be far

 more expensive than the Navy could hope to